 You typically consult these backup carriers when your primary carrier rejects a load.
 However, these backup carriers can also reject the load, adding up to higher prices and more time waiting for confirmation that your loads are covered.
 Worse still, if none of your backup carriers accept, you’re forced to the spot market which means higher rates and greater risk.

-To address this scenario, Convoy developed Dynamic Pricing.
+To address this scenario, Convoy developed Dynamic Backup.
 This is an automated system that provides real-time market rates with guaranteed coverage for loads.
-Loads tendered with Dynamic Pricing are instantly bookable, meaning that shippers no longer need to wait hours for a carrier to accept or reject a load.
+Loads tendered with Dynamic Backup are instantly bookable, meaning that shippers no longer need to wait hours for a carrier to accept or reject a load.
 This feature is built into Convoy’s shipper platform.

 The load boards that make up the “spot market” connect shippers with carriers.
 Unlike fixed contract rates, spot rates adjust dynamically based on the freight market, reflecting full truckload (FTL) prices that can change by the hour.